Welcome to Your Future

 0.9.26 Thank you Branwen

-Thanks Branwen Munn, pictured on the left in figure 0.41, for introducing me (pictured on the right) to writing loops on the BBC Micro at Fitzmaurice Primary School with help from Mr. Jackson’s code club, see section 22.13.
+Thanks Branwen Munn, pictured on the far left in figure 0.42, for introducing me to writing loops on the BBC Micro at Fitzmaurice Primary School with help from Mr. Jackson’s code club, see section 27.13.
 We were lucky to also have access to your very own Commodore 64.
 Like Emma Mulqueeny I think year 8 is too late.
 (Mulqueeny 2011) It is unlikely I would have ended up where I am if it hadn’t been for early exposure to computing in primary school.
 (Danton 2021)

 From left to right: LEFT: Birdwatching at Radipole Lake in Weymouth, Dorset with Branwen (left) and me (right), members of the Young Ornithologists’ Club (YOC).
 MIDDLE: (Top) A BBC Micro (model A) from our after school code club with 16KB of memory.
 Public domain picture by Stuart Brady on Wikimedia Commons w.wiki/6cfw (Bottom) Branwen’s Commodore 64 with whopping 64KB (yes, kilobytes) of memory, it was four times more powerful than the schools BBC Micro, public domain picture by Evan Amos on Wikimedia Commons w.wiki/6ait.
 RIGHT: When we weren’t birdwatching or computing we were breakdancing.
 CC BY portrait of a breakdancer via Wikimedia Commons w.wiki/6cfx.
 Yes we are geeky and yes, we’ll always wear our geek badges with pride!
 Blessed are the geeks, see section 1.6.